 If you are starting your own plants from seed, a humidity dome may be on your mind.
 A humidity dome will help to get a higher germination rate to avoid wasting seeds, but it costs money to buy one or time to build one.

 So, do you need a humidity dome for seeds?
-No, you do not need a humidity dome for seeds – your seeds will still germinate without it.
-However, a humidity dome can help you to get higher germination rates for your seeds.
-It can also cut down on the time and effort needed to keep soil moist for seed germination.
+You do not need a humidity dome for seeds – they will still germinate without it.
+However, a humidity dome will help you to get higher germination rates for your seeds.
+It will also reduce the time and effort you need to keep soil moist for seed germination.

-When using a humidity dome, there are some other questions to address as well.
+Of course, there are other questions to consider if you decide to use a humidity dome.
 For example, does the humidity dome need vent holes, and do you need light to germinate seeds in a humidity dome?
-We’ll get to these and some other questions, but first, let’s look a little more closely at humidity domes.

 Do You Need A Humidity Dome For Seeds?